AFLplusplus/AFLplusplus/docs/env_variables.md

     afl-qemu-trace (the latter only in `-Q` mode).

   - `AFL_PRINT_FILENAMES` prints each filename to stdout, as it gets processed.
-    This can help when embedding `afl-cmin` or `afl-showmap` in other scripts scripting.
+    This can help when embedding `afl-cmin` or `afl-showmap` in other scripts.

 ## 7) Settings for afl-tmin